 - to Provide full authority to Us to deal with the Third Party on your behalf.

 - to Provide copies of all documentation that are in Your possession and which relate to the Claim.
-Documentation which may be required are; finance agreements or statements, proof of identity documentation, proof of beneficiary documentation such as grate of probate.
+Documentation which may be required are; finance agreements or statements, proof of identity documentation, proof of beneficiary documentation such as grant of probate.
 This is not an exhaustive list.

 - to Co-operate with Us at all times.